Management and Security powered by Landesk

 - Display notification popups

 - File scan (Real-time protection): Enables file scanning so that files on managed devices are periodically scanned for viruses and malware.
+The default is enabled.

 - Application behavior monitoring: Enables real-time behavioral scanning, which monitors application behavior for suspicious activity.
+The default is enabled.

 Traffic scan: These options control the monitored network protocols.